sentclose/sentc-rust/README.md

 There is no init function anymore.
 You can just use the functions you need.

+## Install

+Please choose an implementation of the algorithms.
+There are StdKeys, FIPS or Rec keys.
+The impl can not work together.

+- StdKeys (feature = std_keys) are a pure rust implementation of the algorithms.
+They can be used in the web with wasm and on mobile.
+- FIPS keys (feature = fips_keys) are FIPS approved algorithms used from Openssl Fips.
+This impl does not support post quantum.
+- Rec keys (feature = rec_keys) or recommended keys are a mix of FIPS keys for the classic algorithms and oqs (for post quantum).

+The net feature is necessary for the requests to the backend.
+The library reqwest is used to do it.

 ## Usage

 In all doc examples we are using the StdKeys implementation.
 You can switch it by changing the features and use other